karldaeubel/Anel-Power-Control-HOME/README.md

 Anel-Power-Control-HOME
 =======================

-An Android App for the NET-PowerControl HOME from Anel Elektronik AG (for Android version 4.0 and higher)
+An Android App for the NET-PowerControl HOME from Anel Elektronik AG targeted for Android 4.1 (JELLY_BEAN), API Level: 16

 Features:
 ---------